LeeroyDing/AudioBooth/PRIVACY.md

 - Terms of Service: https://www.revenuecat.com/terms

 **Your audiobookshelf Server:**
-- AudioBS connects to YOUR self-hosted server
+- AudioBooth connects to YOUR self-hosted server
 - Any data processing is subject to your own server's policies
 - The developer has no access to or control over your server